phuang1024/piano_video/docs/dev/intro.rst

 General
 -------

-Most typo or bug fixes are accepted.
+Most bug fixes are accepted.
 If you propose an incompatible API change or a major feature, please discuss with me first.

 Do not make patches for Windows or MacOS support.
 I will not support